Jason D. Ramey, Chair

 Nina Rabinovitch BleckerVice President, Strategic Communications

-Ahlea joined GFN in March 2021 as the Digital Communications Officer.
-In this role, Ahlea develops and executes GFN’s digital strategy across social media channels, email marketing, and the website.
+Ahlea joined GFN in March 2021 as the Digital Communications Manager.
+In this role, Ahlea develops and executes GFN’s digital strategy across social media channels and website.
 Previously, she spent seven years working at Boston University (BU) in marketing and operations roles.
 Most recently, she was the Marketing & Communications Manager for BU’s Innovate@BU initiative where she supported young entrepreneurs and social impact leaders through digital storytelling and community management.
-Ahlea is based in Boston, Massachusetts, and holds a Bachelor of Arts from Penn State University and a master's degree in Advertising from Boston University.
+Ahlea is based in Philadelphia, Pennsylvania, and holds a Bachelor of Arts from Penn State University and a master's degree in Advertising from Boston University.

 Katie joined GFN in 2018.
 She manages GFN’s external and internal communication, generating strategic and engaging content for a diverse and unique audience.
 She brings international nonprofit communication experience, with a focus on food security and agriculture, from her years at the International Maize and Wheat Improvement Center in Mexico City and the CGIAR System Organization in Montpellier, France.
 Katie graduated from Flagler College with a Bachelor of Arts in communication with emphases in public relations and journalism.